MiguelRiazaValverde/hotk-core/README.md

 # @hotk/core

-⚠ Internal package — not intended for external use.

 This package provides a minimal utility for registering and unregistering global keyboard shortcuts.
 It is designed as a low-level component of the @hotk ecosystem and its API may change without notice.

 The `init` method accepts a callback to receive hotkey events and an optional boolean parameter (`unref`).
 If `unref` is set to `true` (the default), the Node.js event loop will not wait for these events to finish before exiting, allowing the process to close normally when there are no other tasks.
 If `unref` is `false`, the event listener will keep the Node.js process alive, preventing it from exiting until the listener is explicitly destroyed.